connor-henderson/board_games/README.md

 Each game is represented as a 2D array stored as a state variable ("board") in React and continually updated.
 The displayed boards are produced by mapping over this variable to produce a table with the corresponding values / images / styling depending on the game.

-While the modularity of a board games website lends itself well to the component structure of React, several unique considerations and implementations were required for the functionality of each game.
+While the modularity of a board games website lends itself well to the component structure of React, several unique considerations and implementations were required for the functionality of each game:

 - In Chess and Go, a variety of helper functions are employed from the "assets" folder to validate and perform both user and CPU.
 - Game of Life is unique among the games featured in that it is the only "zero-player" game; no input is required once the initial state has been determined and set in motion.
 However, a number of helper functions were still required to determine the status of each cell in each successive generation.